activecell/activecell.com/support/forecasts/overheads-overview.md

 Activecell provides a variety of methods for building an overheads forecast for you business and comparing historical overheads expenditures to the plan.

-When you visit the [overheads overview](), you can view total overheads expenditures compared to plan over time, and you can modify the methods by which the forecast is generated.
+When you visit the [overheads overview](), you can view total expenditures compared to plan over time, and you can modify the methods by which the forecast is generated.

-The point of providing these different methods is to ensure that companies that want a simple, 1-line forecast for overheads can have this, while companies that require a tremendous degree of granularity can have that, as well.
+The point of providing these different methods is to ensure that companies that want a simple, 1-line forecast for overheads can have this, while companies that require a tremendous degree of granularity can have that just the same.
 Activecell is designed to mold to your business however you think about it.

 ## Forecast method: Exclude overheads from the plan